- The Facts

 - Our Efforts

-The RUaD coalition was formed upon the return of a seven-member team from the 2005 National Underage Drinking Prevention Meeting.
-Leaders of key Washington agencies participated in the meeting and agreed to work together to combat underage drinking in the state.
-DBHR, as the administrator of the EUDL grant, then brought the agencies together as a coalition and built operation and support of the coalition into its ongoing efforts to prevent underage drinking.
-The co-chair relationship with Liquor Control Board was established to strengthen ties between the agencies on the coalition.
+The Coalition was formed by a seven-member team who attended the 2005 National Meeting on Underage Drinking Prevention.
+Leaders of key Washington agencies participated in the meeting and agreed to work together to combat underage drinking.
+DBHRbrought the agencies together as a coalition, and continues to support ongoing efforts, at the state level and in communities, to prevent underage drinking.